-However, Snodgrass reminds us that just as often a woman may experience nipple numbness as a sheer result of her breast size and she may gain breast sensitivity after surgery.
+However, Snodgrass reminds us that just as often a woman may experience nipple numbness as a sheer result of their breast size and they may gain breast sensitivity after surgery.

 "It can go either way but truthfully, most women are so delighted with the advantages of this surgery overall, nipple numbness is usually not a major issue," she says.